-Organizations want to be data-driven, but the question of how to do so is still being worked out by a collection of data engineers, legal and compliance experts, and data users.
-Between the evolving utility of data, the growing popularity of migrating data to the cloud, and the development and enhancement of the modern data stack, today’s data environment is constantly in flux as teams iterate the next best tools, processes, and practices.
+Organizations want to be data-driven, but figuring out how to do so is often far from straightforward.
+Between evolving data use cases, the growing popularity of migrating data to the cloud, and the development and enhancement of the modern data stack, today’s data environment is constantly in flux as teams iterate the next best tools, processes, and practices.

 In the midst of this evolution, regulatory requirements and customer awareness have turned up the spotlight on data privacy.
-High-profile data breaches and leaks are consistently in the news, and effective security and privacy strategies are a top priority for engineering teams across industries.
-To keep data safe while pursuing the cutting edge, organizations need to develop teams that are focused solely on guaranteeing these privacy standards.
+High-profile data breaches and leaks are consistently in the news, and effective data security and privacy strategies are a top priority for engineering teams across industries.
+To keep data safe while pursuing the cutting edge, teams need to be laser focused on meeting these privacy standards.
 This is where a concept like privacy engineering becomes extremely important.

 What is Privacy Engineering?